usbhub95/TinkerMaterialDumperMod/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GNU GPLv3 License.
+My code is distributed under the GNU GPLv3 License.
 See `LICENSE` for more information.
+Everything from the template is distributed under the MIT License.
+See `LICENSE_CLEANROOM` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>